 Engaging with our past is an ongoing process.

-“We continually need to reconnect with the past; we can’t imagine that history is done, and there’s no different version and there never will be,” said Claire.
+“We continually need to reconnect with the past; we can’t imagine that history is done, and there’s no different version and there never will be,” says Claire.

 “There’s no right way to do it.
 If you rename every street centre there are still going to be people who are excluded.
 We need to just get on and make history - find ways to interpret and understand the past, and get it to help us make sense of the present.
 Every generation needs its historians.